|

 By matching the coefficients of and

-spatial translation corresponds to the conventional change in angular
+due to a spatial translation corresponds to the conventional change in

-momentum when the point of reference for measuring angular momentum is
+angular momentum when the point of reference for measuring angular

 Next, we consider the application of rules (1.4.8) and (1.4.9) to an infinitesimal transformation.
 Specifically, we